 AKC restricts the hunt tests to dogs over six months, individually registered (not just litter registration), and of eligible breeds.
 There are special rules for entering imported dogs that are not yet registered with AKC.

 HRC limits the tests to hunting breeds on their list which does not include dilutes (the "Silver Labs").
-Note: if a dilute dog is entered in a hunt test the hunt test committee should be notified.
+Note: if a dilute dog is entered in a hunting test the test committee should be notified.
 HRC does not consider dilutes a hunting breed and are disqualified.

 Joining a club